 Student Resources for Reading Disabilities

 Student Resources for Reading Disabilities / Getting Started with the Talking Book Program / Loan Policy / National Library Service for the Blind & Physically Handicapped

 All over Texas, students are enjoying the magic of reading through the Talking Book Program (TBP).
-The program provides books on digital cartridge, in Braille, in large print, on audiocassette, and via download from the BARD (Braille and Audio Reading Download) service.
-The service is available, free of charge, for individuals who cannot read standard print due to visual, physical, or learning disabilities.
+The program provides books on digital cartridge, in braille, in large print, and via download from the BARD (Braille and Audio Reading Download) service on the computer or mobile device.
+The service is available, free of charge, for individuals who cannot read standard print due to a visual, physical, or reading disability.
 Service for students is available both at home and in the classroom.